ergflow/ergflow-android/README.md

 * You will need a way to position your phone so that the camera can point in the right direction and that it doesn't move.
 * There are lots of ways to do this:
-  - Use back camera and place on ground leaning against something
+  - Place on ground leaning against something
   - Use a phone tripod mount
   - Create a [DIY phone mount](images/camera_mount.jpg)